• Home

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-• Did you know?
-The street is dedicated to Francesc Permanyer i Tuyets, who was the Mayor of Barcelona in 1856.
+• The passage is dedicated to Francesc Permanyer i Tuyets, who was mayor of Barcelona in 1856.